|Personal Allowance (PA) *||£12,570||£12,570|

 |Tax rate on death**||40%||40%|

 |Tax rate on lifetime transfers to most trusts||20%||20%|

 *Up to 100% of the proportion of a deceased spouse’s/civil partner’s unused NRB and RNRB band may be claimed to increment the current NRB and RNRB when the survivor dies.

-†RNRB is available for transfers of a main residence to (broadly) direct descendents.
+†RNRB is available for transfers on death of a main residence to (broadly) direct descendents.
 It tapers away at the rate of £1 for every £2 of estate value above £2m.

 **Rate reduced to 36% if at least 10% of the relevant estate is left to charity.
 Unlimited exemption for transfers between spouses/civil partners, except if UK domiciled transferor and foreign domiciled transferee, where maximum exemption £325,000.

 100% Business Property Relief (BPR) for all shareholdings in qualifying unquoted trading companies, qualifying unincorporated trading businesses and certain farmland/buildings.